Health

 How intralymphatic immunotherapy (ILIT) shots work

-Intralymphatic immunotherapy (ILIT, pronounced “eyelet”) is a newer type of allergy immunotherapy treatment designed to help your body reduce its inflammatory response to certain allergens.
+Intralymphatic immunotherapy (ILIT, pronounced “eyelet”) is a type of allergy immunotherapy treatment designed to help your body reduce its inflammatory response to certain allergens.
 ILIT’s effectiveness is similar to traditional allergy shots, which are typically given every week over a period that lasts from three to 10 months, then maintenance shots every month for several years.

 ILIT shots, though, use a series of just three injections over a period of two months.
 The first injection is given, then a second injection is given about a month later, and the final, third injection is given a month after that.